 - Securely complete the login process.

 You may opt to have your authentication remembered for 30 days, if you are using the same browser on the same device.

 Phones and Devices for Verifying Your Identity

 A smartphone, landline, cell phone, tablet, or in some situations, a hardware token, may be used to verify your identity for MFA.
 You can set up multiple devices for authenticating, such as a mobile phone and a landline, two different mobile devices, or a landline and a hardware token when traveling.

 Multiple Ways to Verify Your Identity

 Push notifications to smartphones and tablets

 With the Duo MFA mobile app, Duo Mobile, a notification is pushed to you in response to an authentication request that you approve or deny.

 An SMS text message is sent to your registered mobile device.
 Enter the passcode when you receive the multi-factor prompt during the login process.

 Similar to SMS, the Duo MFA mobile app, Duo Mobile, generates a new, unique passcode to enter when you receive the multi-factor prompt.

 Your enrolled phone number is called.
 Answer the phone and press any key complete the login to your account.

 Devices Supporting MFA

-- Smartphones, including Android, iPhone, and Windows phones
+- Smartphones, including Android, iOS, and Windows phones

 - Cell phones